W. Soccer to play at CC, AFA this week

 Bio entering 2017 season.

-After spending three years as an assistant on the San Diego State coaching staff, including two as associate head coach, Mike Friesen enters his eighth season as the Aztecs' head coach.
+After spending three years as an assistant on the San Diego State coaching staff, including two as associate head coach, Mike Friesen enters his 11th season as the Aztecs' head coach.

 Under Friesen's guidance, the program, which focuses on the process, has made strides into becoming a rising power not only in the West, but nationally.
 Leading up to and during the 2012 campaign, a major focus for the team was the "process" in becoming great and being a champion.
 Friesen and his staff's philosophy proved fruitful for the squad as they quickly became one of the top teams in country.